tldr-pages/tldr/pages/common/mmdc.md

 > A mermaid definition file is taken as input and a svg, png, or pdf file is generated as output.
 > More information: <https://mermaid-js.github.io/mermaid/>.

-- Convert file to the specified format (automatically determined from the file extension. svg, png, and pdf are supported):
+- Convert a file to the specified format (automatically determined from the file extension):

 `mmdc --input {{input.mmd}} --output {{output.svg}}`